What can I do if I need to rehome my fish

 Try to come to an agreement with your house purchaser.
 They may be willing to take the fish on.
 Otherwise, they might agree to temporarily care for them until you have a suitable pond to move them to.
 If so, make sure that any pumps and filters are left running, and that (outside the winter months) supplies of food are left, with instructions for feeding the fish.
-It might help to arrange for a suitable contractor (such as ourselves) to make periodic visits to check on the fish and equipment during this overlap period.
+It might help to arrange for a suitable contractor to make periodic visits to check on the fish and equipment during this overlap period.
 If in doubt, get your legal advisor to note any such arrangements and time periods in the transfer documents.
 Another alternative is to use a temporary vat to house your fish safely on your new property until your new pond is ready.
-We can hire out vats locally, or sell you one if you are further afield or need the vat for some time.

-- You've had fish losses/poor water quality, and think it's down to too many fish?
+- You've had fish losses/poor water quality, and think it's due to too many fish?